alexharri/website/posts/searching-and-navigating-git-commits.md

 <Image src="~/git-commit-3.png" width={420} />

 We don't care about these changes.
 What we care about is the commit where the `MPP_ACTIVE` condition was introduced.
-Ideally, we'd be able to search for commits that mentions `MPP_ACTIVE` and just look at the earliest one.
+Ideally, we'd be able to search for commits that mention `MPP_ACTIVE` and just look at the earliest one.

 That is exactly what `git log -S` lets us do.